HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 The first cast prevents precision loss during division, the second cast makes the result of the division itself a floating-point number.

 After defining these discrete angles we build tables of trigonometric values.
-The sine- cosine and tangens table simply hold the respective values for each angle.
+The sine- cosine and tangent table simply hold the respective values for each angle.
 Finally we have a number of angle-related functions:

 	normalize_angle(a) : convert any integer to a number between 0 and 360, in steps